EGO4D/docs/docs/updates.md

 - "Grouped" videos
     - Grouped videos are multiple videos combined together to form a group.
 They are composed of previously existing data.
-    - The videos were noticed to be connected due to annotating the dataset for Goal-Step.
+    - The videos were noticed to be connected during the annotating the dataset for Goal-Step.
+That is some videos in the existing Ego4D V1&V2 release were supposed to be combined into one video, but due to metadata issues they were not combined together.
+This affects 210 videos in Ego4D.

 To download Goal-Step relevant annotations and videos (including the grouped videos), please filter the data on the [CLI](./CLI.md) tool via the flag